 Child custody refers to the primary duties and responsibilities for minor children and generally refers to the legal process for determining how such obligations will be allocated or shared between competing interests.

-Contact us today for a free consultation regarding your child custody case.
+Contact us today or Book Now right from our Website to schedule your initial meeting regarding your child custody case.

 What are Grandparent Rights?

 Child custody and visitation are not limited to biological parents.
 The law recognizes that what is in the best interest of the child may mean looking beyond the parents.
 Grandparent Rights are not limited to grandparents.
 They may apply to any relative and even step-parents and step-grandparents.
 The law dealing with Grandparent Rights is different from that which applies to biological parents.
 Our child custody lawyers are knowledgeable and experienced in dealing with Grandparents' Rights.